 Application-Level Sharding Logic: Implementation & Routing Workflows

 Deterministic routing requires a stable mapping function between tenant identifiers and physical endpoints.
-Consistent hashing outperforms range partitioning for unpredictable workloads.
-It distributes load evenly while minimizing data movement during scale-out events.
+Unlike range partitioning strategies, which use ordered key boundaries, consistent hashing distributes load evenly across shards while minimising data movement during scale-out events.

-Applications must maintain a local topology cache.
-This cache stores shard-to-endpoint mappings and refreshes on explicit invalidation triggers.
+Applications must maintain a local topology cache that stores shard-to-endpoint mappings and refreshes on explicit invalidation triggers.
 Rebalancing events emit pub/sub signals to force immediate cache eviction.

 // ResolveShard maps a tenant ID to a physical endpoint using consistent hashing.